Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 ### Activity 1: Configure Namenode(masternode)
 Launch an intance in aws or open linux terminal.

-Download and Insatll Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆
+Download and Install Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆

 After installing files we will create a directory in terminal.